-- The "Default Region" button restores the pick region to the default shape and size. - The "Pan to pick" button will pan the channel viewer to the located center. - The "Quick Mode" check box toggles "Quick Mode" on and off.
-This affects the behavior of the pick region as described above. - The "From Peak" check box changes the behavior of "Quick Mode" slightly as described above. - If "Center on pick" is checked, the shape will be recentered on the located center, if found (i.e., the shape "tracks" the pick).
+- The "Default Region" button restores the pick region to the default shape and size. - The "Pan to pick" button will pan the channel viewer to the located center. - If "Center on pick" is checked, the shape will be recentered on the located center, if found (i.e., the shape "tracks" the pick).